AdobeDocs/experience-manager-65.en/help/forms/using/configure-out-of-office-settings.md

 1. Open the **[!UICONTROL Out of Office]** tab on the settings dialog.
 1. Tap the **[!UICONTROL Enable/Disable]** button to enable the Out of Office setting.
 1. Specify the **[!UICONTROL Start Time]**  and **[!UICONTROL End Time]** for the setting.
 The items are delegated only during the specified period.
 Leave the **[!UICONTROL End Time]** field empty to delegate items for an indefinite time period.
 1. Select the **[!UICONTROL Forward my items during this period]** checkbox.
-If you do not select the option and not specify
+If you do not select the option and not specify an assignee, your items are not forward to any user.
+Although, you are away and the setting is enabled, the items remain in your Inbox.
 1. Tap **[!UICONTROL Add Assignee]**.
 Specify a user in the **[!UICONTROL Assignee]** field to delegate the items to.
 Specify the **[!UICONTROL Workflow Model]** to delegate to the specified user.
 You can select more than one workflow model.

     In addition, to assign all the items, irrespective of the workflow model, to a particular user, select **[!UICONTROL All Workflows]** from the Workflow Model drop-down list. <br>